 The Daqing Dairy Group's net cash inflow generated from operating activities for the year ended December 31, 2009 was RMB187.8 million.
 This was primarily due to the cash inflow of RMB216.7 million arising from operating cash flows before movements in working capital and working capital changes resulting in a cash inflow of RMB24.9 million before adjusting for income tax and interest paid of RMB44.7 million and RMB9.0 million, respectively.
 Cash inflow from working capital changes was primarily due to a decrease in inventory of RMB23.4 million and an increase in trade and other payables of RMB13.2 million, partially offset by an increase in trade and other receivables of RMB11.8 million.
-The increase in trade and other receivables was primarily due to an increase in trade and other receivables was primarily due to an increase in trade other receivables of sales and production.
+The increase in trade and other receivables was primarily due to an increase in trade receivables, advances to suppliers and prepayments due to increases of sales and production.
 The increase in trade and other payables was due to an increase in advance payments from distributors who order our products.